 At the same time, the student cadre or leader would complete a blue card called the Leadership Assessment Report.
-This report was where they rated behavior actually observed and recorded their counseling and would measure certain attributes, skills, and actions.
+This report was where they rated behavior observed, recorded their counseling, and measured specific attributes, skills, and actions.

 We would then meet for a quick counseling session to compare notes and discuss my performance.
-The discussions focused on things I did well and where I needed to improve, along with actions I planned to take to sustain or change the behavior.
+The discussions focused on things I did well, where I needed to improve and actions I planned to take to sustain or change the behavior.

-The AAR in a corporate or professional setting can be executed in the same way, as a structured debrief process for analyzing what happened, why it happened, and how it can be done better by the individuals involved and those responsible for the project, event, or situation.
+The AAR in a corporate or professional setting can be executed similarly to a structured debrief process for analyzing what happened, why it happened, and how it can be done better by the individuals involved and those responsible for the project, event, or situation.

-Take a look at the link provided below for more info on how to conduct an AAR.
+Take a look at the link provided for more info on how to conduct an AAR.

 You've probably already seen these, but here are some tips I've learned over the years about feedback:

-- Never, ever give someone harsh, critical, developmental feedback in the presence of others.
-This can be extremely embarrassing to the person receiving the feedback.
+Never give someone harsh, critical, developmental feedback in the presence of others.
+This can be highly embarrassing to the person receiving the feedback.
 Find the right time and place to pull them aside in private.

-- Only give feedback on the things that you heard someone say or behaviors you saw someone do.
-Giving feedback from a 3rd party, on something you did not hear or see can be a slippery slope and deteriorate trust.
+Only give feedback on what you heard someone say or behaviors you saw someone do.
+Providing feedback from a 3rd party on something you did not hear or see can be a slippery slope and deteriorate trust.

-- Allow yourself to be emotional.
-Deal with your emotions, allow yourself some time to be mad, angry, sad, upset, …., and then come back and deliver the feedback.
-Use that time to also prepare, write down what you want to say, focusing on what the things said or done, and as a result how they made you feel and the outcome.
+Allow yourself to be emotional.
+Deal with your emotions, allow some time to be mad, angry, sad, upset, etc., and then return and deliver the feedback.
+Use that time to prepare to write down what you want to say, focusing on the things said or done, how they made you feel and the outcome.

-- Be Timely.
-Give feedback, both positive and developmental feedback, immediately but no more than 5 days after it happens.
-Don’t put it off as not urgent if it’s good.
-Don’t avoid it or put it off if it’s not so good.
+Be Timely.
+Give positive and developmental feedback immediately but no more than five days after it happens.
+Don't put it off as not urgent if it's good.
+Don't avoid it or put it off if it's not so good.

-- Always ask for feedback, for everything you do.
-Asking for feedback as a leader builds a culture that asking for feedback is encouraged and more than likely when you give it will be also be received well.
+Always ask for feedback for everything you do.
+Asking for feedback as a leader builds a culture in that asking for feedback is encouraged, and more than likely, when you give, it will also be received well.

-- When you ask for it, do something with it.
-Change your behavior and/or change your own self-perception.
+When you ask for it, do something with it.
+Change your behavior and change your self-perception.
 Asking for it without doing something with it is disrespectful and can lead to a lack of trust.

 Delivering feedback is a skill that must be fostered and developed.
-Delivering positive feedback is easy, yet too many leaders don’t do a very good job at it.
-Developmental feedback is not always easy to deliver, accept it.
-Your best bet will be to find someone to rehearse if it’s going to be emotional.
+Giving positive feedback is easy, yet too many leaders don't do a good job.
+Developmental feedback is not always easy to deliver.
+Accept it.
+Your best bet will be to find someone to rehearse it with if it will be emotional.